 Research has indicated that perhaps the appendix is part of the body’s lymphatic system.
-Just like your lymph nodes swell when you’re sick and have an infection so does your appendix.
-The latest findings also indicate that perhaps the appendix is our digestive systems good bacteria “safe haven” Good bacteria that could normally be lost for whatever reason, seems to group up in the appendix, to be used when necessary.
+Just like your lymph nodes swell when you’re sick and have an infection, so does your appendix.
+The latest findings also indicate that perhaps the appendix is our digestive system's good bacteria “safe haven.”
+Good bacteria that would normally be lost for whatever reason, seem to group up in the appendix, to be used when necessary.
 These good bacteria can soon turn bad when the appendix becomes blocked.

 Appendicitis is an inflammation of the appendix.
 The appendix can become blocked by feces that enter and have no way of exiting.
 Once the appendix becomes blocked, it begins to swell and become infected.

 Surgical removal or appendectomy is generally the only method used in treating appendicitis due to the increased risk of the appendix rupturing.
 A ruptured appendix can lead to peritonitis (infection of the lining of the abdomen and abdominal organs) and abscess.

 The first signs and symptoms of appendicitis is a dull achy pain around the navel that shifts to the lower right abdomen.
 As the infection increases, so does the pain.
 During an exam, when pressure is applied to the lower right portion of the abdomen, the area feels tender.
 When the pressure is removed, the pain severely increases.
 This is called rebound pain and is classic to appendicitis.

 Other Appendicitis Symptoms Include: